Skip to Content

 Remember, our tool is unique in that it will work in the user’s web browser rather than run through a server, which means ChatGPT needn’t stray beyond HTML and JavaScript.

-Insert a wildcard
+Insert a placeholder

 Why?
 Many commonalities are variations of the same phrase just with different adjectives and adverbs.
 For example, “a tapestry of” may appear as: